readyready15728/misc/awakemud-notes.md

   cyberdecks and computers (Greg's Computer Electronics) as well as a Matrix terminal and a fence who buys paydata **very** close by.
 - Mr. Johnson at Smokin' Joe's Long-Pork BBQ in the ghoul town offers work.
+- When getting the run to kill Marquis and get his ring, search in the area to the west of Smokin' Joe's labeled "A blocked off section of subway tunnel".
 - Mr. Carson at the McFarlane Mansion in Norfolk offers work (and it's wetwork).
+- Cross Applied Technologies is on Oyster Street in Virginia Beach.
+- Dr. Bouchard's Bioware Clinic (ground floor of Cross Applied Technologies) sells high-end bioware.
+- Dr. Gauthier's Cyberware Clinic (ground floor of CAT) sells high-end cyberware.
+- Cross Applied Technologies Consumer Electronics (ground floor of CAT) deckbuilding parts; laser sights; portable GridGuide units; smart, low-light and thermographic shades; middle-tier computers; electronics kits and **workshops**; remote control decks; radios; and wrist phones.
+- There is a Matrix terminal on the ground floor of CAT.
+- Marie St. Claire (ground floor of CAT, southeast) offers work.
+- Guillaume Tremblay (ground floor of CAT, southwest) offers work.
+- Etienne Marceau (first floor of CAT, northeast) offers work.
+- Elodie Marchand (first floor of CAT, northwest) offers work.
+- Pierre Belanger (first floor of CAT, southwest) offers work.
+- Dr. Seraphin Duguay (first floor of CAT, southeast) offers work.
+- Marc-Andre Lavoie (second floor of CAT, northwest) offers work.
+- Genevieve Rousseau (second floor of CAT, northeast) offers work.
+- Isabeau Tremblay-Vinet (third floor of CAT, southwest) offers work.
+- Commander Jean-Marc (second floor of CAT, southwest) offers work.
+- Emile Marceau (second floor of CAT, southeast) offers work.
+- Arnaud Desjardin (third floor of CAT) offers work.
+- Maxence Lafleur (third floor of CAT) offers work.
+- Jean-Marie Cross (third floor of CAT) offers work.
+- Frank Horrigan can be found at Mama June's in Norfolk.
+- The "shady character" can be found on or near Highway 60 in Virginia Beach but it can be tricky.
+- Marc Andre-Lavoie's tractor run involves a frustrated farmer on the highway in the north part of Tidewater.
+- Marc Andre-Lavoie's pier run really demands milspec armor.
+- Newton, the small time fence's operation is on the eastern side of the highway in the north of Tidewater.
+Newton operates much like the pawn shop in Little Chiba.
+- Emilia Nealon can be found during a run east and a little bit south of Fausto's Surf Shop, out in the water.
+- For Dr. Seraphin Duguay's run that involves a "dark humid hidden place", search just east of the old arcade in Norfolk.
+- Genevieve Rousseau's meddling reporter was found on Mermaid Street in Virginia Beach.
+- The mobs at the dog park for a later run from Rousseau must be dispatched very carefully (as must various other mobs encountered working for executives at CAT).
+- Doing anything for a CAT Johnson in the Grenada jungle camp is **extremely dangerous**.
 - Anchor Insurance is right next to the Rhino.
 (Take a good look at the anchor sculpture.)
 - There is a Matrix terminal at Anchor Insurance.